Fire and rescue services

 If you're the victim of a scam, get legal help.

-Don't travel to Zambia to get your money back.
+Don't travel to Zambia to try to get your money back.

 Credit card fraud occurs.